benranderson/dotfiles/README.md

 ### zlogout

 This file is sourced by login shells during logout.
-It should be used for displaying messages and the deletion of files.
+It should be used for displaying messages and for deletion of files.